What is equity release?

 Although you can safeguard a percentage of your home’s value as inheritance, its sale will go towards paying off your lifetime mortgage – so the inheritance that you leave behind will reduce, which is something you may want to consider.

 Bear in mind also that releasing equity can change your tax position and potentially alter your eligibility for means-tested benefits (such as council tax support and pension credit).
-A financial adviser will help to explain what this might mean for you – that’s why it's so important to get equity release advice, because everyone’s financial needs are different.
+A financial adviser will help to explain what this might mean for you – that’s why obtaining financial advice is a requirement of a lifetime mortgage, because everyone’s financial needs are different.

-Can I move home if I have a lifetime mortgage?
+Can I move home if I have a lifetime mortgage with Aviva?